Trim a video on Windows 7, 8, 10, or any other OS

 Upload your clip

 To get started, head over to Clideo’s Windows trim video tool.
-You’ll be welcomed by the home screen with a big blue ‘Choose file’ button in the centre. hit this to upload your video of choice, or just drag and drop your file onto the page.
+You’ll be welcomed by the home screen with a big blue ‘Choose file’ button in the centre.
+Hit this to upload your video of choice, or just drag and drop your file onto the page.

 Alternatively, tap the down-arrow on the right and a drop-down menu will appear allowing you to upload your clip directly from Dropbox or Google Drive cloud storage platforms.
-Under this, there’s a URL box where you can paste a link to a video hosted online and trim it directly from there if you like.

 Once selected the movie will automatically upload to Clideo’s servers.